Here are some practical tips on how to make brown rice sticky for sushi so you can make a perfect sushi roll.

 Cover the bowl with a damp kitchen towel to prevent the rice from drying out.
 Let the rice cool for about 30 minutes till it reaches room temperature.
 Grab your sushi mat and roll your whole-grain sushi.

-For the rice cooker version, check out the instruction in the first recipe below.
+For the rice cooker version, check out the instructions in the first recipe below.

 Read Also: Canned Tuna For Sushi! – Will It Work?